devacuk/devacuk.github.io/sessions.md

 **Approximate length of session:** 60 mins

-### 26. Knocking down silos: an introduction to the International Image Interoperability Framework (IIIF) APIs - Claire Knowles and Glen Robson, University of Edinburgh
+### 26. Knocking down silos: an introduction to the International Image Interoperability Framework (IIIF) APIs - Claire Knowles, University of Edinburgh and Glen Robson, IIIF

 **Type of session:** Presentation and Demo